pgor/IBViewControllerBug/README.md

 - Main.storyboard has had the view controllers' Identity inspectors updated to reflect the controllers' class names as if you were adding existing classes to the storyboard

 Run the app and observe:

 - FirstViewController's view does not have an orange backgroundColor (indicating it didn't load)
 - SecondViewController's view does have a blue backgroundColor (indicating it did load)
 - There is a line of console output reading "Unknown class _TtC19IBViewControllerBug19FirstViewController in Interface Builder file."
 - If you run `nm IBViewControllerBug | grep _TtC19IBViewControllerBug19FirstViewController` against the generated binary, you can confirm this symbol does not exist
 - If you run `nm IBViewControllerBug | grep Third` against the binary and compare it against grepping for 'First', you can see there are symbols similar to what IB is expecting (i.e. ending in '19IBViewControllerBug19ThirdViewController')

-Further exploration: (done in branch 'not_extended')
+Further exploration (done in branch 'not_extended'):

 - Remove 'ExtendFirst.swift' from the build target
 - Compile to ensure updated symbols are indexed
 - Open Main.storyboard and examine the First Scene's view controller class identity